jkutaso/basic_image_classification/README.md

 # Adding batch normalization and dropout

 After adding batch normalization and dropout, the training was much slower for a small improvement.
-We were able to get as high as 80% test accuracy
+We were able to get as high as 80% test accuracy, finishing at 76%.